 If you have a combination of concern, attacks, fatigue, and restlessness, you are likely to become agitated.
 This means you can get easily frustrated, overwhelmed, and uneasy, all of which can be the result of anxiety.

 All of the previously mentioned signs and symptoms of anxiety can also lead to one feeling physically ill.
-This can mean to you having a headache or an ill stomach, or just feeling generally low on energy.
+This can mean you are having a headache or an ill stomach or just feeling generally low on energy.